-Two more study years are scheduled for the CLBMON-16 monitoring program.
-Recommendations for the remaining years of the program are as follows.
+Currently, one more study year is scheduled for the CLBMON-16 monitoring program.
+Recommendations for the remaining year of the program are as follows:

 - Sampling during the fall season is necessary in order to gather data comparable to years prior to the flow regime change and adequately address the management questions.
-It is recommended that a minimum of three mark-recapture sessions be conducted each year so that uncertainty in capture efficiency can be estimated and sufficient numbers of fish are captured to address management questions. - A recent exploratory analysis conducted for this monitoring program suggested that measurements of growth rings (circuli) on fish scales could be used to assess growth and possibly to assign ages of Mountain Whitefish in the MCR (Golder et al. 2016b).
-Scale analysis involving circuli measurements is recommended to assess growth of fish before and after the flow regime change.
-Current growth analyses are uncertain due to small sample sizes for the von Bertalanffy growth model, which requires recaptured fish.
-Scale circuli analysis is not included the current scope of work but is recommended as a complementary method to assess management hypotheses if surplus budget is available. - Specific hypotheses should be developed regarding how the flow regime change is most likely to affect fish populations.
-It is recommended that BC Hydro and investigators from all related monitoring programs in the MCR provide input on the hypotheses and the predictor variables used to test them.
-If approved, future years of this monitoring program will develop models to test these hypotheses to improve understanding of how the flow regime affects fish populations in the MCR.
+It is recommended that a minimum of three mark-recapture sessions be conducted so that uncertainty in capture efficiency can be estimated and sufficient numbers of fish are captured to address management questions. - Specific hypotheses should be developed regarding how the flow regime change is most likely to affect fish populations.
+Statistical models to test these hypotheses would improve understanding of how the flow regime affects fish populations in the MCR.